 Morning Market Brief

-Please contact me to discuss how a slowdown in Canada’s labour market might impact your portfolio.
+Please contact me to discuss how changes in US or Canadian manufacturing activity might impact your portfolio.